 Your vehicle is supplied with two coded keys (or three keys, if the valet feature is available).
 Only a coded key will start your vehicle.
 Spare coded keys may be purchased from an authorized Ford dealer.
 An authorized Ford dealer can also program your coded key, or you can do it yourself.
-Refer to Programming spare keys.
+Refer to Programming spare keys in this chapter.